-Students who contact the instructor by email or by posting a question in the Forums can normally expect a response within 2-3 days.
+Students who contact the instructor by email or by posting a question in the Forums can normally expect a response within 2 days.
 The instructor will be active in the course and checking in at least twice a week on Tuesdays and Thursdays.
-In addition, the instructor will check in on most weekends (subject to travel by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2012-semester/syllabus-bec-151-999 8-prin-of-macro-economics-summer-2012/ commitments).
+In addition, the instructor will check in on most weekends (subject to travel commitments).
 Towards the end of the course it will be more often.
 For urgent issues, texting or phone is available.
 Please note that if you haven't logged into the course for weeks and have now forgotten your password, it doesn't create an emergency for the instructor.

 The instructor will review the participation and submissions of students several times throughout the semester.
-Students who do not make regular submissions and do not notify the instructor of their plans may be dropped.
+Students who do not make regular submissions and do not notify the instructor of their plans may lose access to the course and be given a failing grade.